Tues July 03 2018

 Non-secure transaction fees – these only apply when you accept a payment that’s not categorised by your payment provider as secure.
 There should be an explanation of what’s secure and what’s not in your contract.
 With us, this fee is 0.85% of the value of the transaction you’re accepting.

-Cancellation fee – per terminal/online gateway + VAT – this is only charged if you decide to cancel your contract before the minimum term is up.
+Cancellation fee – per card reader/online gateway + VAT – this is only charged if you decide to cancel your contract before the minimum term is up.
 For F2F card payments, it’s charged per card machine and a typical cancellation fee for a desktop card machine, for example, might be between £100 and £150+VAT, depending on who your payment provider is.
 To cancel an online payment gateway solution, it’s around £115+VAT.